-Rent help in Pittsburgh.
+Rent help in Pittsburgh region.

-Information is provided below on who to call and where to apply in Pittsburgh for rental assistance.
+Information is provided below on who to call and where to apply in Pittsburgh for emergency rental assistance.
 Many of the agencies and programs listed have limited funding, and they will have their own separate application process, but call and ask for help.
 Even if the agency can’t provide you or your family with emergency or ongoing rental assistance, they can usually refer you to another service that can help.
 Other resources may include the federal government or state of Pennsylvania rent assistance programs and resources.

 Pittsburgh Presbyterian Lazarus (412-323-1400) can offer at most $250 in one time assistance to help with rental evictions, pay utility bills, and even such expenses as medical bills.

 Careline from Catholic Charities is an option for emergency assistance.
 The main office is at 212 9th Street in Pittsburgh, PA.
 Call 412-456-6999.
 Some of the financial assistance offered can help during a short term hardship or emergency, and can, in limited circumstances, be used for housing and/or rent.

 Allegheny Churches have formed a partnership known as the Allegheny Valley Association.
 The main office is in Natrona Heights.
 Dial 724-226-0606.
 Residents of East Deer, Brackenridge, Tarentum, , Fawn, Frazier, Harrison, Lower Burrell, Verona, New Kensington, or Arnold can apply for help.
 A wide variety of bills and expenses can be paid for, including rent, security deposits, food, and more.

 Allegheny County Bureau of Hunger and Housing Services (phone (412) 350-4354) runs a homeless assistance program and also provides rental assistance for Allegheny county low income residents.